 BROOKE GLADSTONE: Even though they didn't hang out after Jackie's brilliant career, they still remained tied.

-BILL PLASHCKE: Frankly, I, I must admit to you, until recently I had no idea of this man’s great impact.
+BILL PLASHCKE: Frankly, I must admit to you, until recently I had no idea of this man’s great impact.
 The producers of the movie told me they didn’t know until they studied it.
-We thought it was Jack against the world, certainly would not imagined it to be a sportswriter.
+We thought it was Jack against the world and Jack interracially against the world, and we just certainly would not have imagined him to be a sportswriter.

 BROOKE GLADSTONE: Bill, thank you very much.